cal-itp/benefits/docs/product-and-design/analytics.md

 - **Number of users who successfully completed authentication**: Users who `started sign in`, `finished sign in`
 - **Number of users who successfully verified eligibility**: Users who completed the above and `selected eligibility verifier`, `started eligibility`, `returned eligibility` with a status of `True`
-- **Numbers of users who successfully completed enrollment**: Users who completed all of the above and `started payment connection`, `closed payment connection` and `returned enrollment` with a status of `Success`
+- **Numbers of users who successfully completed enrollment**: Users who completed all of the above and `started card tokenization`, `ended card tokenization` and `returned enrollment` with a status of `Success`